 With a written request the business credit bureaus usually provide a free copy of your company reports and scores after application denial.
 Make sure to get all three reports – Experian, Dun & Bradstreet, and Equifax.
-Keep in mind when reading the reports, the bureaus are not required to disclose information on each vendor who is reporting.
-This is to protect your privacy, so competitors don’t try use your partners, vendors, and creditors.
-It’s very common for reports to include industry codes for the vendors but no other distinguishing information.
-This lack of transparency can make it hard to recognize whether the debt is being reported correctly.
-Many business loans require a personal guarantee as well, order your personal credit and review the reports thoroughly but make sure you are ordering all three FICO scores used by lenders.
+The bureaus do not provide details on each vendor who is reporting.
+This is to protect your privacy, so competitors don’t try use your partners, vendors, and creditors, but can make it hard to recognize whether the debt is being reported correctly.
+Business credit reports usually include industry codes for the vendors, but no other distinguishing information.
+Order your personal credit reports as well since most business loans or lines require a personal credit check as well.

 The next steps will vary based on why you were denied:

 - Let’s say for instance that you were denied based on a lack of information on your reports, you would need to take the initiative to begin building business credit.
 Building business credit is not an overnight process it will take time to establish lines of credit and knowledge of what accounts will update to business credit.
 Some company’s start placing orders to build their profile and have no idea whether the creditor updates payment information to the bureaus.
 Most vendors do not report positive payment data – this is what makes business credit building so tricky.
 Depending on the company’s needs you might want to use our building business credit DIY system or our concierge building business credit

 - Maybe your business has established lines of credit, but you are now aware of negative or incorrect information damaging the scores.
 It is very common for erroneous information to land on business credit reports.
 In this case, you would need to consider repairing your business credit.
 This is a timely and complicated process, if not handled properly you can end up causing greater damage to the reports.